TimoBechtel/settings-ui/README.md

 ## Plugins

-Currently the Settings UI core can only handle a few basic types like input, selection and sections.
+Currently the Settings UI core can only handle a few basic types like input, selection, radio, checkbox, range and sections.
 You can however extend it to handle anything you throw at it.

 Plugins can be registered when creating the SettingsUI Object: